FilecoinFoundationWeb/filecoin-foundation/README.md

 npx turbo ffdweb-site#dev
 ```

-> [!NOTE]
+> [!CAUTION]
-> When using npm commands, such as `npm install`, the `--workspace` flag refers to the path of the application or package, relative to the root of the monorepo.
-When using turbo commands, such as `turbo dev`, the `--filter` flag refers to the name of the application or package, as defined in each `package.json` file.
+> When using npm commands, such as `npm install`, the `--workspace` flag refers to the path of the application or package workspace, relative to the root of the monorepo.
+When using turbo commands, such as `turbo dev`, the `--filter` flag refers to the name of the application or package, as defined in each workspace `package.json`.

 ### Adding npm dependencies